AvolitesLtd/TitanManual/docs/cue-lists/editing-cue-lists.md

 ## Extracting a Cue from a Cue List with Include

-You can reload a single cue out of a cue list into the programmer using **[Include](../cues/editing-cues.md#using-parts-of-existing-cues-the-include-function)**.
+You can reload a single cue out of a cue list into the programmer using the [Include function](../cues/editing-cues.md#using-parts-of-existing-cues---the-include-function).
 Press <Keys.HardKey>Include</Keys.HardKey>, select the cue list, enter the cue number to be included, then press <Keys.SoftKey>Include Cue</Keys.SoftKey>.

 If you want to do this from the currently connected cue list, Press <Keys.HardKey>Include</Keys.HardKey>, <Keys.HardKey>Connect/Cue</Keys.HardKey>, type the cue number, <Keys.SoftKey>Include Cue</Keys.SoftKey>.